 Mikani Gregg M.S.

-Makani Gregg recieved a Master’s degree in the Tropical Conservation Biology and Environmental Science Program.
+Makani Gregg received a Master’s degree in the Tropical Conservation Biology and Environmental Science Program.
 Her thesis focuses on the effects of water quality and community structure on coral health around Hawaiʻi Island.

 Donna Delparte Ph.D.